LakshmiRadhakrishnan09/AWS-Security-Specialist/Extras.md

   - IAM roles: Short lived credentials
   - IAM role: What it can access, Who can assume it.
 Permission should be given for resource to assume role
   - Use IAM roles for EC2 instances.
   - Enable CloudTrails to get logs of all API calls.
-Enable all all regions even in regions u dont operate.
+Enable all  regions even in regions u dont operate.
 Logs are stored in S3.
 This S3 should not be publicaly accessible.
   - Centralize CloudTrail logs
   - Do not store secrets in code